Newspapers in Australia

 There are two national and 10 state/territory daily newspapers, 35 regional dailies and 470 other regional and suburban newspapers in Australia.
 Each state and territory has one or two dominant daily newspapers which focus upon the major national news while also containing news of importance for the state that it is sold in.
-These include:The Sydney Morning Herald, The Daily Telegraph (Sydney), The Age (Melbourne), The Herald Sun (Melbourne) and The Canberra Times.
-The two national daily newspapers are The Australian and The Australian Financial Review, which are owned by different companies.
-Nearly all major metropolitan newspapers are owned either by News Limited, a subsidiary of News Corporation, or Nine Entertainment Co., with notable exceptions including The West Australian and The Sunday Times in Perth, and The Canberra Times in the nation's capital city.
+These include: the Sydney Morning Herald, Daily Telegraph (Sydney), The Age (Melbourne), Herald Sun (Melbourne) and Canberra Times.
+The two national daily newspapers are The Australian and the Australian Financial Review, which are owned by different companies.
+Nearly all major metropolitan newspapers are owned either by News Corp Australia, or Nine Entertainment, with notable exceptions including The West Australian and The Sunday Times in Perth, and The Canberra Times in the nation's capital city.

 Other notable newspapers and news websites are: news.com.au, ABC News Online, Seven News Online, SBS News Online, Nine News, the Guardian Australia, The New Daily and The Saturday Paper.
 Increasingly, news material is published online in Australia, sometimes exclusively.